A

 Referral

-A written order from your primary care doctor to see a specialist or get certain medical services.
-Many HMOs require a referral before you can get medical care from anyone other than your primary care doctor.
-If you don’t get a referral, the health plan may not pay for the services.
+A referral is a written order from your primary care doctor (PCP) to see a specialist or get certain health services.
+A referral may be needed for your health plan to pay for the cost of the services.

 S